Reviews You Can Rely On

 Credit: Jenna Ammerman

-Large pneumatic tires and full suspension system, like that on the Max G2, improve rider comfort while increasing overall confidence going over abnormalities on the road.
+Large pneumatic tires and a full suspension system, like that on the Max G2, improve rider comfort while increasing overall confidence going over abnormalities on the road.

 Credit: Brian Walker